-As a licensed Independent Clinical Social Worker (LICSW) she also has her own private practice both at MoonRise Farm and at the Yellow Farmhouse, ArtisTree, South Pomfret.
+As a licensed Independent Clinical Social Worker (LICSW) DJ also has her own private practice both at MoonRise Farm and at the Yellow Farmhouse, ArtisTree, South Pomfret.
 One of her focuses is supporting children and families around the impact of trauma.
 A modality she finds very helpful with this is Equine-Assisted EMDR.
-In addition she is certified as a PATH Intl (Professional Association of Therapeutic Horsemanship International) Instructor and Equine Specialist In Education and Mental Health.
-She has 40 years of experience in the counseling field, and a lifetime of experience with horses.
-Although, she will admit proudly that she is continually learning in all areas of her life and just wants to share her passion for horses, adventure, and positive change.
+In addition she is certified as a PATH Intl (Professional Association of Therapeutic Horsemanship International) Instructor and Equine Specialist in Education and Mental Health.
+She has forty years of experience in the counseling field, and a lifetime of experience with horses.
+Although, she will admit proudly, she continually learns in all areas of her life and wants to share her passion for horses, adventure, and positive change.